+Eyes:

-Eyes: Medium sized, with oval form, set well apart, looking straight ahead, and moderately deep set.
+Medium-sized, with oval form, set well apart, looking straight ahead, and moderately deep set.
 The colour of the eyes from dark brown to hazel.
 The darker colour is preferable.
-The eyelids are thick and preferably with lower eye lid not too loose.
+The eyelids are thick and, preferably, with lower eyelid not too loose.
 No visible third eyelid.
-Fully pigmented eyes rims are preferred.
-Whatever the colour of coat, eye rims should be black.
+Fully pigmented eye-rims are preferred.
+Whatever the colour of coat, eye-rims should be black.
 Expression is confident and dignified.

+Ears:
-Ears: Medium sized, triangular shape, thick, low set and hanging.

-Lower part of ear base is level with, or slightly below the eyes.

-Traditional ear-cropping, in the fashion illustrated on the cover, is still practiced in country of origin and in countries where it is not prohibited by law.
+Medium-sized, triangular-shaped, thick, low-set, and hanging.
+Lower part of ear base is level with, or slightly below, the eyes.
+Traditional ear-cropping is still practised in the country of origin and in countries where it is not prohibited by law.

+[\refer note below]

+NECK

-NECK: The neck is of medium length, very powerful, oval at crosssection, well muscled, and low set.
-Dewlap is a specific breed feature.
+The neck is of medium length, very powerful, oval at cross-section, well-muscled, and set low.
+Dewlap is a specific breed feature

-BODY:
+BODY

-Top line: Well proportioned and well sustained, and must keep typical topline in stance.
+Topline: Well-proportioned and well-sustained, and must keep typical topline in stance.

-Withers: Well defined, especially in males, muscular, long and high, with well defined transition to the back.
+Withers: Well-defined, especially in males, muscular, long and high, with well-defined transition to the back.

-Back: Straight, broad, well muscled, the actual length is about 1⁄2 of the length from the withers to tail set.
+Back: Straight, broad, well-muscled, the actual length is about half the length from the withers to tail-set.